-A rear-end car accident occurs when the front of one vehicle collides with the rear-end of another.
+A rear-end car accident occurs when the front of one vehicle collides with the rear end of another.
 Some common fact patterns surrounding Atlantic County rear-end collisions are driver inattention or distraction, tailgating, panic stops, and reduced traction due to wet road conditions like snow and ice.
-If you were recently injured in a rear-end car wreck, you should enlist the help of a lawyer from our firm to improve your chances of obtaining compensation from the at-fault driver.
+If you were recently injured in a rear-end car wreck, you should enlist the help of an Atlantic County car accident lawyer from our firm to improve your chances of obtaining compensation from the at-fault driver.

 Legal Presumptions